-The Photon Detection Efficiency (PDE) is shown here as a function of wavelength for the SPDMA module at both Max and Min Gain and the SPCMxxA(/M) modules.
-The operating range of the SPDMA module is 350 nm - 1100 nm, while the operating range of the SPCMxxA(/M) modules is 350 nm - 900 nm.
+The Photon Detection Efficiency (PDE) is shown here as a function of wavelength for the SPDMA module at both Max and Min Gain, the SPDMHx modules, and the SPCMxxA(/M) modules.
+The operating range of the SPDMA module is 350 nm - 1100 nm, for the SPDMHx modules it is 400 nm - 1000 nm, and the operating range of the SPCMxxA(/M) modules is 350 nm - 900 nm.

 - Spectroscopy with Single Molecules

 - Photon Correlation Spectroscopy